big-data-lab-umbc/big-data-reu/2024-projects/team-1/Benchmarking Existing Symbolic Regression Models/README.md

 # **Benchmarking Existing Symbolic Regression Models**

 ### **Introduction**
-Several symbolic regression models were benchmarked across our data to predict rain precipitation.
+Several symbolic regression models were benchmarked across our data to predict precipitation rate.
 Our benchmarking procedure mirrors the benchmarking procedure performed at [SRBench](https://cavalab.org/srbench/).
 Each model performs 10 iterations using scikit-learn's `train_test_split()` function to split the 2730 observations into 75% training (2047 observations) and 25% testing (683 observations) with the random state parameter set to the iteration of the for loop.
 This ensures that the data split will be the same for each model across each iteration.

 ### **Symbolic Regression Models Tested**

 1.   [gplearn](https://github.com/trevorstephens/gplearn)
 2. [GP-GOMEA](https://github.com/marcovirgolin/GP-GOMEA)